antiel29/SAWAYAKA/README.md

     Sawayaka
 </h3>

-<p>Sawayaka is a REST API forum inspired on Subarashiki hibi.
+<p>Sawayaka is a REST API forum inspired on <a href="https://example.com/subarashiki-hibi" target="_blank">Subarashiki hibi<a/>.
 This api allow users to register ,create threads, and engage in discussions through comments. </p>

 ## Table of Contents